-This course is designed to improve music aural comprehension for music majors and minors.
+This course is designed to improve music comprehension for music majors and minors.
 Ear Training II is predominantly concerned with the recognition of 7th and 9th chords, complex rhythms, melodic and chord transcriptions and advanced sight singing.
 Computer software will be used as part of the training.
 Instructor's permission required or successful completion of MU170 Ear Training I.

-MU202 APPLIED MUSIC F/SP
+MU202 (2) F/SP APPLIED MUSIC